Klimentiya/cse15l-lab-reports/LabReport2.md

 ![Image](FirstArgs.png)

 1. The method that is called `handleRequest`.
 2. The relevant arguments to the method is from the parameter `URI url`.
-Field `user` stores the second argument of the url(`jpolitz`), field `messages` stores the first argument of the url(`Hello`), the field `list` stores both `user and messages` in the wanted format, and the field `query` stores the whole url(`http://0-0-0-0-2214-fc9faraeal5eqdf00n7mfpga0o.us.edusercontent.com/add-message?s=Hello&user=jpolitz`)
+Field `user` stores the second argument of the url(`jpolitz`), field `messages` stores the first argument of the url(`Hello`), the field `listArgs` stores both `user and messages` in the wanted format.
+Fields `key and value` are used as a part of conditions and also in the end gives the correct values for `user and messages`.
+Field `params` is used as a part of conditions to make sure that the format is correct.
-3. Prior to the specific request all the fields were basically empty except `query` since it copies the url.
-After the specific request all the field's values now hold specific values that was just mentioned at 2.
+3. Prior to the specific request all the fields were basically empty.
+After the specific request all the relevant field values now hold specific values: `user = jpolitz`, `messages = Hello`, `listArgs = user + messages`.

 ![Image](SecondArgs.png)

 1. The method that is called `handleRequest`.
 2. The relevant arguments to the method is from the parameter `URI url`.
-Field `user` stores the second argument of the url(`yash`), field `messages` stores the first argument of the url(`How Are You`), the field `list` stores both `user and messages` in the wanted format, and the field `query` stores the whole url(`https://0-0-0-0-2214-fc9faraeal5eqdf00n7mfpga0o.us.edusercontent.com/add-message?s=How%20are%20you&user=yash`).
+Field `user` stores the second argument of the url(`yash`), field `messages` stores the first argument of the url(`How Are You`), the field `listArgs` stores both `user and messages` in the wanted format.
+Fields `key and value` are used as a part of conditions and also in the end gives the correct values for `user and messages`.
+Field `params` is used as a part of conditions to make sure that the format is correct.
 3. Prior to the specific request all the fields were holding the previous values, but after the the specific request.
-The fields all now have new values that were specified at 2.
+The relevant fields all now have new values: `user = yash`, `messages = How Are You`, `listArgs = user + messages`.

 ## Part 2
  **This is the location of my private key**